satellite-image-deep-learning/techniques/README.md

 # State of the art
 What are companies doing?
 * Overall trend to using cloud (i.e. AWS, Google or Azure) storage buckets for hosting imagery
-* A [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks, whilst providing a Jupyter notebook approach for custom analysis.
+* A [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks and [even storage](https://blog.addresscloud.com/serverless-postgis/), whilst providing a Jupyter notebook approach for custom analysis.
 Checkout [process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api)
 * Traditional data formats aren't designed for processing, so new standards are developing such as COGS
 * Google provide training on how to use Apache Spark on Google Cloud Dataproc to distribute a computationally intensive (satellite) image processing task onto a cluster of machines -> https://google.qwiklabs.com/focuses/5834?parent=catalog
 * Read about [Planet on Google](https://cloud.google.com/customers/planet) and also how [Airbus use Google](https://cloud.google.com/customers/airbus) as the backend for their [OneAtlas](https://oneatlas.airbus.com/) data portal